Analysis | One-quarter of Trump’s Cabinet-level officials have rebuked him over Jan. 6 riot

 Asked whether Trump bore responsibility, Miller initially said, “I don’t know, but it seems cause-and-effect, yeah.”

-He added: “The question is, would anybody have marched on the Capitol and overrun the Capitol without the president’s speech?
+He added: “The question is, would anybody have marched on the Capitol, and overrun the Capitol without the president’s speech?
 I think it’s pretty much definitive that wouldn’t have happened.
 So, yes.
 The question is, did he know that he was enraging the crowd to do that.
 I don’t know.”

 Miller, as other top officials have, seemed to be drawing a line between whether Trump deliberately incited the riot and whether his actions caused it.
 That’s a line many former Trump officials have sought to walk.